30th Street Station: 20th century

 In the early 1900s, the Pennsylvania Railroad (PRR), which was headquartered in Philadelphia, acquired tunnel rights from the Schuylkill River to 15th Street from the city of Philadelphia in return for land that the city needed to construct the Benjamin Franklin Parkway.
 This eventually allowed the company to replace the inadequate Broad Street station with 30th Street Station, as well as build Suburban Station.
 The old Broad Street Station was a stub-end terminal in Center City Philadelphia, where through trains had to back in and out, and the company wanted a location which would accommodate trains between New York City and Washington, D.C.
 Broad Street station also handled a large commuter operation, which the new underground Suburban Station was built to handle.

 Construction on 30th Street Station began in 1927 and the station opened in 1933, starting with two platform tracks.
 Graham, Anderson, Probst and White, the Chicago-based firm that succeeded D.H.
 Burnham & Company, designed the structure, originally known as Pennsylvania Station–30th Street in accord with the naming style of other Pennsylvania stations.
 Its design was influenced by the Northeast Corridor electrification that allowed trains to pass beneath the station without exposing passengers to soot as steam engines of earlier times had.
 The station had a number of innovative features, including a pneumatic tube system, an electronic intercom, and a reinforced roof with space for small aircraft to land, and contained a mortuary, a chapel and more than 3,000 square feet of hospital space.
 The vast waiting room is faced with travertine and the coffered ceiling is painted gold, red and cream.
 The building's exterior has columned porte-cocheres on the west and east facades, and shows a balance between classical and modern architectural styles.

 Due in part to the Great Depression and World War II, the Broad Street station remained open until 1952.
 Until 1958, 30th Street Station was one of two major intercity stations in Philadelphia; the other was the Baltimore and Ohio Railroad's station on Chestnut Street.
-However, Baltimore and Ohio Railroad ended all service north of Baltimore in 1958, making 30th Street the major intercity terminal in the Delaware Valley metropolitan region.
+However, Baltimore and Ohio Railroad ended all service north of Baltimore in 1958, making 30th Street the major intercity terminal in the Philadelphia metropolitan area.